collinloo/Sentiment-Analysis-with-Deep-NLP/README.md

 ![png](img/rm_modelD_results.png?raw=true)

-By adding one more hidden layer with 50 neurons, the model precision score for negative prediction improved by 2%, from .807 to .820.
-On the flip side, precision score for positive prediction dropped by 1%, from .974 to .964.
+### Observations
+1. The precision score for the true negative label increases by 2% over Model B, which has one less hidden layer.
+2. A significant drop in the true negative recall score when comparing to Model B, .7425 vs .8213.
 <br></br>

 # Model E Model C Plus One More Hidden Layer